Vazetje Sigeta grada

-Vazetje Sigeta grada (English: The Taking of the City of Siget) is the first Croatian historical epic written between 1568 and 1572 by Brne Karnarutić and published posthumously in 1584.
-The epic poem deals with the 1566 defense of Siget by Nikola Šubić Zrinski, based on the writing of his valet, Franjo Črnko.
+Vazetje Sigeta grada (English: The Taking of the City of Siget) is a 16th century epic poem written between 1568 and 1572 by Brne Karnarutić from Zadar, and deals with the 1566 Siege of Szigetvár defended by Nikola IV Zrinski, based on the writing Podsjedanje i osvojenje Sigeta of Zrinski's scribe and chamberlain, Franjo Črnko.

+It was published posthumously, with the oldest surviving copy dated to 1584, but the first printing was most probably years before because was already well known and mentioned by scribe and poet Hortenzije Bartučević (d.
+1579) from Hvar.

+It is the first Croatian historical epic.
+It was also written in dedication to Juraj IV Zrinski, a Nikola IV's son.

 Contents

 Composition and themes

 The overall impression is based on opposition of Christian and "un-Christian", which is associated with just and unjust.
 The epic is described as twenty pages long, divided in four sections, and is written in doubly-rhymed dodecasyllable.

 Summary

 The first section of the epic is devoted to introducing Nikola Zrinski, Sultan Suleiman and the besieging Ottoman army.
 The second section describes the preparation of the Ottomans for an attack, with the third dealing with the final battle.
 The last section mentions the death of Suleiman, with the final charge led by Mehmed Paša Sokolović.
 This leads to the death and burial of Nikola Zrinski.